cs10/sp23/syllabus.md

 ## Pro-Student Grading Policies

 * **Absolute-Clobber Policy**: Every exam score can be clobbered by a future exam.
 If your percentage score on the midterm is better than your percentage score on the quest, then we will replace your quest score with your percentage score on the midterm.
-Similarly, the final exam score can be used to clobber both the midterm and the quest.
+Similarly, the Post-term exam score can be used to clobber both the midterm and the quest.

 * **Late Submissions**: Late submissions for projects will be handled on a case-by-case basis.
 If for some reason you cannot make a deadline, please fill out the extension form linked below.
 If you do not reach out to anyone in advance, we reserve the right to mark the submission down by 10% for each day that it is late.

 ## Exam Policy

-There will be three exams: The Quest, the Midterm and the Final Exam.
+There will be three exams: The Quest, the Midterm and the Post-term Exam.
 Exams will be take-home and will be conducted online on PrarieLearn.
 If an emergency comes up close to the exam and you need accommodations, email cs10@berkeley.edu ASAP.
-The Quest will be opened on September 12th and September 13th; the midterm will be opened from October17 - October 18, and the final will be open on December XX (will be fixed soon!).
+The Quest will be opened on September 12th and September 13th; the midterm will be opened from October17 - October 18, and the post-term will be open 12/3 - 12/5.
 Exam logistics and the specific times that exams will be opened, will be sent out in more detail closer to the date of each exam.

 ## DSP Accommodations
 If you have a DSP accommodation through the university that is not addressed by the above policies, please be sure to submit your official letter through the DSP portal.
 Once you have done so, we will be able to accommodate you.
 If you have an accommodation but are unable to promptly submit the letter for whatever reason, please reach out to [cs10@berkeley.edu](mailto:cs10@berkeley.edu).